christian-bromann/thEvaluator-extension/README.md

 $ npm install
 ```

+Define path to API in the package.json at socketURI.
 Then, build the `.crx` file using Grunt.
 You'll find the generated file in a `builds` directory.

 ```
 $ grunt build